dolthub/dolt-integrations/dolt_integrations/metaflow/examples/hospital_bounty/blog_post.md

 ```

 ### Get The Data
 The final step is to acquire the dataset.
-Becuase Dolt is a SQL database with Git-like version control features, it includes the ability to clone a remote to your local machine.
-We can use that feature to easily acquire a dataset:
+Because Dolt is a SQL database with Git-like version control features, it includes the ability to clone a remote to your local machine.
+We can use that feature to easily acquire a Dolt database from a remote:
 ```
 $ dolt clone dolthub/hospital-price-transparency && cd hospital-price-transparency
 ```